Another holiday without them: Hostage families prepare for sukkot

 The ruins of a sukkah in Kibbutz Nir Oz. (credit: Hostages and Missing Families Forum)

-The sukkah, set up where, until a few months ago, the burned houses of the residents of Be'eri still stood, is yellow and decorated with pictures of the ten hostages of the Kibbutz.
+The sukkah, set up where, until a few months ago, the burned houses of the Be’eri residents still stood, is yellow and decorated with pictures of the 10 hostages from the Kibbutz.

-It is also adorned with an updated version of a prayer for sitting in the sukkah: "In this sukkah we will sit and listen to the beats of the heart that is missing those who must come home.
-From this sukkah we will send strength to the loved ones who must return and to all the families."
+It is also adorned with an updated version of a prayer said while sitting in the sukkah: “In this sukkah, we will sit and listen to the beats of the heart that is missing those who must come home.
+From this sukkah, we will send strength to the loved ones who must return and all the families.
+At this entrance, hope will enter; in this place, we will proclaim that we must remember and acknowledge the necessity of bringing all [hostages] home.

-In a video posted to Instagram by Kulanu and the Hostage Family Forum, the family of Guy Gilboa-Dalal also prepared to celebrate the holiday without him.
+Kulanu and the Hostage Family Forum posted a video to Instagram showing Guy Gilboa-Dalal’s family preparing to celebrate the holiday without him.

 “Before he went to the [Nova] party, he promised he would help me take down the sukkah,” said Guy’s father, adding that the sukkah has been left standing for a year, waiting for Guy to come home and help take it down.